mxber2022/Taipei_Love/README.md

     time.sleep(60)
 ```

 This loop ensures that the trading strategy is applied repeatedly over time.
-The bot's behavior can be adjusted by modifying parameters, such as moving average windows or order sizes, to suit specific trading preferences.
+Adjust parameters, such as moving average windows or order sizes, to suit specific trading preferences.